 Define Script (1,My Script,none) Define Script (2,My Other Script,none) script, My Script, begin # do nothing end script, My Other Script, begin # do nothing end

 The first argument of definescript is the id number of the script.
 This is the number that the OHRRPGCE identifies the script by.
-No two scripts could have the same id number, and having an id number made a script triggerable in your game just like a plotscript
+No two scripts can have the same id number, and having an explicit id number made a script triggerable in your game just like a plotscript

 You may also see autonumbered scripts, which are also obsolete.
 Here is a sample script that is autonumbered.

 Define Script (autonumber,My Numberless Script,none) # this script will be hidden in CUSTOM.EXE, # but can be called by other scripts script, My Numberless Script, begin # blah blah blah end

 This section documents stuff that noone needs to know, except for possibly engine developers.

 definetrigger isn't really used.
 It might be used or removed in the future, but has no current useful purpose.

 The defineoperator command substitutes an infix operator for a function or script that is defined elsewhere.
 Hamsterspeak uses this to support math and logic operators such as 1+2.
 If you don't know what "infix" means, or what "operators" are, don't worry.
 You will never use defineoperator for anything.
 I only mention it here for the sake of documentation.
 If you want to turn some of your scripts into operators, you can use plotscr.hsd as an example.

 The important part is knowing how to use the infix operators that have already been defined for you.
 The most common use of these operators is for doing math, and checking equality.